CerrenRichards/seabird-extinction-risk/README.md

 # Seabird Extinction Risk Code

 This repository contains the data and R code required to replicate the analyses in **Richards, C., Cooke, R.S.C. & Bates, A.E.
 (2021) Biological traits of seabirds predict extinction risk and vulnerability to anthropogenic threats.
-Global Ecology and Biogeography.**
+Global Ecology and Biogeography, 30, 973-986. https://doi.org/10.1111/geb.13279**

 ## Scripts